just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 Complexity: in the worst case, $O(n^2)$, where $n$ is the number of objects to be clustered.

 We have an ordered list, and we have an order of the points and we can plot the reachability distance.
-The Eps we see there is the Eps we use in `OPTICS` and limits the number of points we have to consider.
+The $\varepsilon$ we see there is the $\varepsilon$ we use in `OPTICS` and limits the number of points we have to consider.

 ![](../media/image420.png)